 The Castellana Tower is a skyscraper in Madrid, located with three others within the complex called the Cuatro Torres Business Area (CTBA), in the Fuencarral-El Pardo district.
-Its 250 metres of height make it the highest building in Spain, the fourth in the European Union and the tenth in all Europe.

 The building was designed by architect Norman Foster and has two types of elevation.

 - Glazed elevation, which is open and wide to the south and north, farmed by the vertical cores on the sides.

 - Stepped elevation to the east and west, composed of a solid slender core in the foreground and the glazed floors in the background